by Garrick Dee

 - Great auditory feedback for a safety razor

-- Fairly expensive for a safety razor
+- Somewhat expensive for a safety razor

-- Steeper learning curve for beginners
+- A steeper learning curve for beginners

 What to expect from the Parker Variant Adjustable and how is it different from the Merkur Progress?

 Some enthusiasts say that this razor is a replica of the Merkur Progress.
 Both have two piece design and an adjustable knob at the bottom.

 However, the Parker Variant does address some of the issues that the Progress had.

 Most obvious would be the adjustment knob that is metal versus the plastic knob on the Progress.
 For purists, this is a nagging annoyance that’s an expensive upgrade.